Invoicing and reporting

 treatment and discharge can help you navigate when to use HCPIR.

+We've updated the HCPIR application to improve its usability.
 Please note: the claim number validation on the Service Provider / Payee information page may take a few minutes to load — do not refresh the page during loading.

 Patients will have a set number of preauthorized treatments available within the first 12 weeks following a crash occurring on or after April 1, 2019.
 If a patient requires additional treatments beyond those 12 weeks, you can request a treatment extension through the HCPIR application.